exein-io/pulsar/README.md

 [2023-02-07T14:29:09Z  THREAT  /usr/bin/ln (36267)] [rules-engine - { rule_name = "Create sensitive files symlink" }] File Link { source: /tmp/secret, destination: /etc/shadow, hard_link: false }
 ```

-As you can see from the `is_threat` field set to `true`, Pulsar is correctly identifying the symbolic link creation as a threat event.
+As you can see Pulsar identifies the previous command as a threat event.

 ### How does it work?